Dieblitzen/AIR-Project/ImSeg/README.md

 * `--classes_path`: This is the path to the `.json` file that contains exactly the classes (or keys) that we want labelled info for (the same as the `--classes` argument in the `DataPipeline.py`).
 * `--config`: This is the path to your `.json` model configuration file that specifies the type of model, and some of the training parameters you want to use.
 See below for a detailed explanation of config files.

+### Saved Weights and Metrics

+During training, the model will periodically save its weights if the validation IoU (intersection over union) has improved compared to the best IoU so far.
+Metrics for precision, recall, and IoU are logged every epoch and saved to the tensorboard and log file.
+The weights for the model are saved in the following directory:
+`.../data_path_[your_area]/im_seg/out/[model_name]/checkpoints/`
+Metrics are stored in the following directory:
+`.../data_path_[your_area]/im_seg/out/[model_name]/metrics/`

+### Training on Server
 If you are training a model, we recommend that you use a machine with GPUs.
 If your machine has multiple GPUs, then you can run the following before running the training command to use another GPU (eg: gpu 1):
 `export CUDA_VISIBLE_DEVICES=1`
 To make all `CUDA` devices visible again:
 `unset CUDA_VISIBLE_DEVICES`

-### Training on Server

-You are likely to be training models on a server that contains GPUs.
-In this case, you want to make sure that when you logout, the training job still runs.
+You also want to make sure that when you logout, the training job still runs.
 To do that, modify the training command as follows:
 ```
 nohup python ImSeg/train.py --data_path [directory name] --classes_path [path/to/classes.json] --config ImSeg/configs/yourConfig.json &
 ```